shuftipro/Video-KYC/IOS-Implementation.md

   Minimum: **6 characters**
   Maximum: **128 characters**

-  This field represents email of the end-user.
+  This field represents the email of the end user.
 This is an optional field.

 * ## callback_url